for decorative images

 • Vacuum it.
 A vacuum is an easy way to remove sand and debris that accumulates inside your boat.

 • Wash it.
 A quick scrub with mild soap and warm water removes the grime and grit that could cause your kayak premature wear and tear.
-This is crucial if you paddle in saltwater.
+This is crucial if you paddle in salt water.
 Rinse well, inside and out.

 • Dry it.
 Leave your kayak out to fully dry before storing.
 Excess moisture can lead to mildew.